 For too long too many and taken too much for granted in the heated discussion around guns and violence.
-Mike Austin‘s God and Guns in America is a vital read that is surely to lower the volume on this subject, open minds, and close the gap that polarizes a nation.
+God and Guns in America by Mike Austin is a vital read that is surely to lower the volume on this subject, open minds, and close the gap that polarizes a nation.
 Instead of yet another book arguing for one position over another, Austin looks at the deep divide and offers a better way that all sides will want to consider.
 His research is accessible, thorough, and balanced.
 He calls for peace building along with significant enhancements or wise alternatives to the current laws and attitudes that govern gun ownership in America.
 Most arguments used to defend rights or self are challenged gracefully and with sound reasoning.
 Everyone, regardless of conviction, will benefit from reading this informed and insightful offering.

 Many Americans contend that the right to own a gun is justified in part by the belief that guns are a bulwark against tyranny.
 Surveys show that many people in the United States associate the private ownership of firearms with values like liberty, individualism, self-reliance, and distrust of the government.
 In light of this, many contend that any additional restrictions related to firearms is tantamount to an assault on our liberty and the rights granted to us by God. (p 57)

 It is this view (and much more) that Austin contends is faulty and needs the voice of reason, responsible interpretation of relevant biblical texts, and the availability of reliable data that is not driven by political gain to show the way forward.
 Though by no means against gun ownership or the complete abolishing of the 2nd Amendment, Austin offers a model that would result in a flourishing and vibrant culture that prizes true freedom and liberty while respecting human dignity.